ABOUT Visual Theology

 Through academic conferences and creative events, VT explores the rich tapestry of both historical and contemporary religious imagery and architecture in Europe and beyond.
 Embracing an interdisciplinary approach, VT encourages dynamic conversations between academic specialists, curators, theologians, professional artists, and church leaders.

 Exploring the value of religious imagery, particularly its place and function in the twenty-first century, VT seeks to encourage new forms of critical dialogue with a compassionate and objective eye, rather than a doctrinaire approach.
 VT is of relevance to those of all faiths and none.
 Its central tenet is to ask how sacred art and ideas of the numinous can play a transformative role in public discourse, public spaces, and public architecture.
-Visual Theology was co-founded in 2018 by Madeleine and Dr. Sheona Beaumont.
+Visual Theology was co-founded in 2018 by Madeleine and Dr. Sheona Beaumont but works with a number of different people in various roles for individually curated events.

 Madeleine Emerald Thiele – Director and Founder

-Madeleine is an art historian whose research examines Tractarian aesthetics, John Ruskin, Venice and the philosophy of beauty and decay, with a particular focus on British and Italian art, architecture, and culture between the 1840s–1900s.
-Madeleine has presented papers internationally, taught at the University of Bristol, and Marlborough College, and has written for the Victorian Web.
-She was also the Visual Arts Editor for the journal Harts & Minds throughout its lifespan and has over fifteen years of teaching, public speaking, gallery tours, and event organisation experience to her name.
+Madeleine is a published art historian whose research examines Tractarian aesthetics, John Ruskin, Venice and the philosophy of beauty and decay, with a particular focus on British and Italian art, architecture, and culture between the 1840s–1900s.
+Madeleine has presented papers in the UK, Europe, Canada, and the US; she has taught at the University of Bristol, and Marlborough College, and has also written for the Victorian Web.
+She was also the Visual Arts Editor for the journal Harts & Minds throughout its lifespan and has two decades of teaching, public speaking, gallery tours, editing, and event organisation experience to her name.
+She founded Visual Theology as an academic, intellectual, spiritual place of imagination and conversation back in 2018.
+Through VT she has edited two books, commissioned art works, convened events, and given public talks.
+Her current research examines religious attitudes toward the English landscape.

 Banner image: Mark Dean, Station VI: The Veil of Veronica (offset Halo), 2012; video and sound projection on the Henry Moore altar, St. Stephen Walbrook, 15th April 2017.
 Featured in Chapter 10 of Transforming Christian Thought in the Visual Arts © Mark Dean